dirtyredz/Regenerative-Asteroids/README.txt

 Version 1.0.0
 [url=https://www.dropbox.com/s/zqhb99t73arpehi/RegenerativeAsteroids.rar?dl=0]Regenerative Asteroids v1.0.0[/url]
 [url=https://www.dropbox.com/s/xs609eqpwyd2vqr/UninstallRegenerativeAsteroids.RAR?dl=0]Uninstall[/url]
+[/spoiler]

 [center][b]Changelog[/b][/center]
 [hr]
 [b]Changelog[/b]
+Version 1.2.0
+-Consolidated commands into single cmd /regen with sub options start,stop,now,and set.
+-Added config option for Natural Asteroid generation, ie if a regenerative sector starts with 56 asteroids the script will never exceed 56 asteroids.
+-Added new command /regen set can be used to force a sector to maintain a specific amount of asteroids, ie /regen set 10 will always maintain 10 minable asteroids. see commands.
+-Fixed server announcment from always playing discovered message, even after its been discovered previously.
+-Added ModInfo and version to console print.
+-Consolidated player command scripts into one file. make sure you delete older versions of those files.
+-Optimized asteroid regeneration script to generate the specific amount of asteroids needed instead of a random amount.
+(Let me know if your getting to many none minable asteroids)
+-Added Sector X and Y to console print out

 Version 1.1.0
 -Moved Config.lua FROM scripts/mods/ TO scripts/mods/Regenerative-Asteroids/
 -Fixed Server announcment only sending announcment to player and not server.